 With the mentorship of award-winning documentary filmmakers and experienced science instructors, students team up in small groups to shoot, write, narrate, and edit their very own documentaries.
 Students learn documentary filmmaking as a tool for experiencing, exploring, understanding, and appreciating the natural scientific world.

 Films created in our camps have won awards such as the NW Regional Emmy Award of Excellence.

-Check out the Documentary Explorers Camp DVDs with the complete films and behind-the-scenes videos.
+Check out the Documentary Explorers Camp student films online.